potaxie/pyspark-kafka/README.md

-Pyspark Streaming Consume Kafka Data
+Pyspark Streaming Consume Kafka Data and Put into Hbase
 ===================================
   The project is for use Pyspark Streaming to real-time consumption of Kafka data<br />